 We have no record anywhere of the 12 sons of Jacob or the 12 disciples of Jesus giving legal verdicts, and so forth to anyone.

-Not only that but the analogy creates real problems for the 12er Shi’a concept because the 12 sons of Jacob and the 12 disciples of Jesus were concurrent (not in succession).
+Not only that but the analogy creates real problems for the 12er Shi’i concept because the 12 sons of Jacob and the 12 disciples of Jesus were concurrent (not in succession).

 Not only that but one of the 12 disciples of Jesus was a traitor.

-So if this analogous to the 12er Shi’a pray tell us which of the “12 imams” was a traitor to Rasul Allah (saw)?
+So if this analogous to the 12er Shi’i pray tell us which of the “12 imams” was a traitor to Rasul Allah (saw)?

-In fact, the 12er Shi’a seem to catch the unsuspecting Sunni Muslims with something that they may be remotely familiar with or something that seems vague.
+In fact, the 12er Shi’i seem to catch the unsuspecting Sunni Muslims with something that they may be remotely familiar with or something that seems vague.
 “You remember about 12 tribes of Israel?”
 “Oh yeah”, says the Sunni layman.
 “You remember Jesus had 12 disciples?”
-“Hmm sounds right”, says the unsure Sunni Muslim who has never bothered to really check into these issues.
+“Hmm sounds right”, says the unsure Sunni Muslim who has never bothered to look into these matters.

 So after they ‘establish’ something about how the number 12 is somehow significant than comes the ahadith from Bukhari and Muslim about 12 rulers, and so forth.